Zhenlong0808/CSCI5980/README.md

 1. How to effectively generate diverse basis action sets
 2. How to optimize mixed strategy weights to minimize user regret values
-3. Characteristics of correlated equilibrium in traffic networks compared to traditional Nash equilibrium

 ---